 What is canicross

-The first canicross event in the United KIngdom occurred in 2000, and by October 2012, CaniX UK hosted the first European Canicross Championships.
-Carnicross is particularly popular in the UK and Europe.
+The first canicross event in the United KIngdom occurred in 2000.
+By October 2012, CaniX UK hosted the first European Canicross Championships.
+Canicross is particularly popular in the UK and Europe.

-While most people, especially newbies, will canicross with one dog, you can even run canicross with two dogs.
-At first, sledding and working dogs were the most popular like Huskies, but now practically any dog can participate.
+While most people, especially newbies, will canicross with one dog, you can run canicross with two dogs.
+At first, sledding and working dogs such as huskies were the most popular, but now practically any dog can participate.

 You’ll get all the benefits of running if you canicross, but there are some unique advantages to this cross-country sport in particular.

-Just like humans need to exercise, dogs do too, and canicross is a great way to extend the life of your pet by promoting healthy bones, cardiovascular system, ligaments, and joints.
+Just like humans need to exercise, dogs do too.
+Canicross is a great way to extend the life of your pet by promoting healthy bones, cardiovascular system, ligaments, and joints.
 You’ll also notice better sleep for your pup.

-In addition, canicross allows a dog to get not only fit but also more mentally sharp since he or she is using his or her brain in a work mode.
+In addition, canicross allows a dog to get not only fit, but also mentally sharper since they are using their brain in work mode.
 It requires more focus than your typical dog activities like licking your foot or sleeping.

 You’ll also have a closer bond with your dog.
 Unlike cats, most dogs like to please.
 They love when you give them positive attention, and canicross is a great way to do this.